 More bodies found in China mine collapse, 48 remain missing

-ALXA LEAGUE, China (AP) — Rescuers with backhoes and bulldozers dug through tons of earth and rubble for 48 people missing after a landslide buried an open-pit mine in northern China on Thursday.
-CCTV reported that the death toll in the disaster rose to five.
+ALXA LEAGUE, China (AP) — Rescuers with backhoes and bulldozers dug through tons of earth and rubble Thursday for 48 people missing after a landslide buried an open-pit mine in northern China.
+State broadcaster CCTV reported that the confirmed death toll in the disaster rose to five.

-Conditions in the area remain dangerous, and the search had to be suspended for several hours after a second landslide at the gigantic facility in Inner Mongolia’s Alxa League.
+Conditions in the area remain dangerous, and the search had to be suspended for several hours because of a second landslide at the gigantic facility in Inner Mongolia’s Alxa League.

-On Thursday afternoon, more than a dozen bulldozers, trucks, SUVs and fire engines were seen passing through a remote police checkpoint around 25 kilometers (16 miles) southwest of the mine.
+On Thursday afternoon, more than a dozen bulldozers, trucks, SUVs and fire engines were seen passing through a remote police checkpoint about 25 kilometers (15 miles) southwest of the mine.

 A police officer said only those with government approval would be allowed access to the area.
 She said people living close to the mine had been sent to stay in a nearby town.

+Police are investigating the cause of the collapse and some people have been detained, Chang said.

+“We will publicize the result of the investigation in due course,” he said.

-The initial cave-in of one of the pit’s walls struck at around 1:00 p.m.
+The initial cave-in of one of the pit’s walls occurred at about 1 p.m.
 Wednesday, burying people and mining trucks below in tons of rocks and sand.
 It was followed about five hours later by the additional landslide, forcing the work suspension.

 The official Xinhua News Agency said about 900 rescuers with heavy equipment were on the scene and they had resumed the search by Thursday morning.